Luna command-line tool documentation

 -s

-option is encountered, all subsequent terms are interpreted as Luna commands rather than command line options; thus, if given, then-s
+option is encountered, all subsequent terms are interpreted as Luna commands rather than command line options; thus, if given,-s

-must be the final argument - terms starting with
+(and any subsequent commands) must be the final argument -

 @